SolType: Refinement Types for Arithmetic Overflow in Solidity: Type system

 \subsection{Soundness}

 We characterize the soundness of our type system in the typical way through progress and preservation theorems for both expressions and statements.
-We briefly state the key propositions and refer the reader to the supplementary materials for details.
+We briefly state the key propositions and refer the reader to the extended version of the paper \cite{extended-version} for details.

+The execution of a \minisol program can be modeled as evaluation of a closed statement.
+Motivated by this observation, expressions are evaluated under the empty environment and empty guard predicates.

-\begin{proposition}[Progress for Expressions] If \ $\tjudg{\Env;\Guards}{\expr}{\type}$, then $\expr$ is a value or there exists an $\expr'$ such that $\stepE{\expr}{\expr'}$. \end{proposition}
+\begin{proposition}[Progress for Expressions] If \ $\tjudg{\PrfCtx}{\expr}{\type}$, then $\expr$ is a value or there exists an $\expr'$ such that $\stepE{\expr}{\expr'}$. \end{proposition}

 Here, $\stepE{e}{e'}$ is the standard expression evaluation relation, and progress can be proven by induction in the standard way.
 On the other hand, proving preservation is more interesting, mainly due to the rules from Fig.~\ref{fig:new_map_typing_rules} for complex data structures.
 To prove preservation, we first need to prove a lemma that that relates each sum function generated in the refinement of a mapping to that of the corresponding sum function generated for each entry (value) in the mapping.
-With such a lemma, we can prove the following preservation theorem in a fairly standard way: \begin{proposition}[Preservation for Expressions] If \ $\tjudg{\Env;\Guards}{\expr}{\type}$ and $\stepE{\expr}{\expr'}$, then $\tjudg{\Env;\Guards}{\expr'}{\type}$. \end{proposition}
+With such a lemma, we can prove the following preservation theorem in a fairly standard way: \begin{proposition}[Preservation for Expressions] If \ $\tjudg{\PrfCtx}{\expr}{\type}$ and $\stepE{\expr}{\expr'}$, then $\tjudg{\PrfCtx}{\expr'}{\type}$. \end{proposition}

-Next, to state the progress and preservation theorems for statements, we first introduce the following notation:
+Next, to formulate the progress and preservation theorems for statements, we first introduce the following notation: